Nigeria open for business, Osinbajo assures French Investors - Vanguard News

 Sadiku said that the NIPC would like to leverage on the intelligence it got from that engagement to deepen the trade and investment opportunities between the two countries.

-Speaking to Journalists, Kerdrel appreciated the Nigerian government’s commitment and the assurances of Osinbajo that Nigeria was open for business.
+Speaking to the News Agency of Nigeria (NAN), Kerdrel appreciated the Nigerian government’s commitment and the assurances of Osinbajo that Nigeria was open for business.

 The French envoy said that its embassy in Nigeria was actively working with French firms that had been in Nigeria for decades.